 Creation of a Reserve Management Plan for the publicly owned land on Mount Iron and Little Mount Iron is a critical step following its purchase, and will provide ample opportunity for the Upper Clutha community to share how it wants Mount Iron managed in the future.

-In September and October 2023, we plan to reach out to groups, organisations, and interested members of the community across Wānaka and the Upper Clutha to hear what they love about Mount Iron, how they’d like to use the area in the future, and what they’re keen to protect.
-These early insights will help guide the development of a RMP and support a shared vision for how this iconic landscape can be enjoyed by all.
+In September and October 2023, we reached out to groups, organisations, and interested members of the community across Wānaka and the Upper Clutha to hear what they love about Mount Iron, how they’d like to use the area in the future, and what they’re keen to protect.
+These early insights are now helping to guide the development of a RMP and support a shared vision for how this iconic landscape can be enjoyed by all.

 Public access

-Walking tracks from either side of Mount Iron remain open but no new developments will be allowed on the site until the community has had a chance to provide feedback on future use of Mount Iron Recreation Reserve through the RMP process.
+Please note that no new developments will be allowed on the site until the community has had a chance to provide feedback on the future use of Mount Iron Recreation Reserve through the RMP process.

 Get regular updates